AirdroperUA/AirOS_legacy/README.md

 * **Highly functional with low CPU usage**, the entire system is built to run efficiently
 * **Developed on solid foundations**, critical parts or intensive workforce services are designed using the most advanced languages and features available for stability

-The design, organization, and future releases of BlueOS are aligned with these principles, striving to provide an optimized and enriched user experience.
+The design, organization, and future releases of AirOS are aligned with these principles, striving to provide an optimized and enriched user experience.

 ## Release Types ✨

-BlueOS is available in three release types:
+AirOS is available in three release types:

 - **Stable:** Officially tested and validated versions with long-term support.
 Recommended for most users.
 - **Beta:** Lightly tested rolling releases with new features, bug fixes, and improvements.